yradev/Restaurant-Web-Project/Back-End/README.md

 ## Core Information

- - Rest tooken is sending via smtp-server used JavaMailSender from spring-boot-starter-mail dependency.
+ - Rest tooken is sending via smtp-server, used JavaMailSender from spring-boot-starter-mail dependency.
  - Using Spring Security with JwtTooken filter for returning Authentication tooken after login or register, using io.jsonwebtoken dependancy.
  - Using ModelMapper for mapping between DTO and Entities
  - Using MySQL database